 I hated studying grammar when I was in school.
-Unfortunately for me, I went to a school where we learned a lot of grammar.
+At that time, of course I had no idea of the reasons for studying English, since I already spoke it.
+But unfortunately for me, I went to a school where we had teachers who knew the value of learning English.
 The irony, of course, is that I would grow up to become a writer and teacher—someone who is fascinated by grammatical knowledge and inflicts it on others for a living.

 In eighth grade, I had no idea yet that I would one day write or teach professionally.
 I enjoyed reading and writing, both skills which came naturally to me.
 Because I generally found it easy to write grammatically correct sentences, using my ear rather than any formal knowledge of grammar, I didn’t understand why I needed to learn all of these arcane terms and labels.
 And so I didn’t.

 Years later, in grad school, I took a job as an English tutor.
 Since my livelihood depended on my knowledge of grammar, I learned quickly.
 In the process, I discovered that it wasn’t so painful after all.
-In fact, I enjoyed understanding better how my language worked and being able to communicate this to my students.
+In fact, I enjoyed understanding grammar and punctuation better as well as how my language worked and being able to communicate this to my students.
 I also gained a deeper appreciation of how our language relates to other languages and how grammatical patterns give shape to our thoughts as well as our words.

 We tend to think of grammar as a nitpicky subject concerned with arcane dos and don’ts.
 Ideally, though, the study of grammar is less about learning what not to do than about expanding one’s sense of what the language can do.
 When we study grammar, we learn about the different components of our language, how they function, and how they relate to each other.
 With this knowledge, we can have confidence in building increasingly complex sentences that allow us to clearly communicate our most complicated and interesting thoughts.